-The Lightning Thief by Rick Riordan was a welcome series to my book collection.
-I had just finished reading Harry Potter after many many years of loving it and I needed something new.
+The Lightning Thief by Rick Riordan was a welcomed series to my book collection.
+I had just finished reading Harry Potter again after many years of loving it and I needed something new.
 The Lightning Thief was a great substitute.

 The idea behind Riordan’s book was not only creative but super fun.
 The Greek Gods rule from a new Mt.
 Olympus on the 600th floor of the Empire State Building, and their children, demigods, live on earth with the humans.
-Percy Jackson (the main character) a 12-year-old whose trying to find his place in the world, makes several discoveries in one day.
-First, he’s a demigod, he vaporizes his teacher, learns his best friend, Grover, is a satyr and escapes a minotaur to arrive at Camp Half-Blood.
-Percy soon learns he’s the son of Poseidon and goes on a quest to the Underworld with Grover and Annabeth (a daughter of Athena) to return Zeus’s stolen lightning bolt.
+Percy Jackson (the main character) a 12-year-old who’s trying to find his place in the world, makes several discoveries in one day.
+First, he’s a demigod, he vaporized his teacher, learns his best friend Grover is a satyr and escapes a minotaur to arrive at Camp Half-Blood.
+Percy soon learns he’s the son of Poseidon and goes on a quest to the Underworld with Grover and Annabeth (the daughter of Athena) to return Zeus’s stolen lightning bolt.

 Riordan puts a large amount of mythology into the story and believably places mythical characters into modern times.

-However, their ultimate confrontation proves a bit anticlimactic.
+However, the ultimate confrontation proves a bit anticlimactic.
 Still, The Lightning Theif is a great first book to the series and many will love to continue it asap.
 Ages 10-up.

 4.5 out of 5 stars